fallen-icarus/cardano-loans/README.md

 90% of the time.
 It is just like with consensus protocols; you don't need 100% honesty, you just need the majority to be honest.
 The degree of honesty comes down to how strict lenders will be with giving out under-collateralized offers.
-If a lender's requirements allow Mike a 1% APY, perhaps there is a 1 in 10 chance the borrower he is dealing with is a burner identity.
+If a lender's requirements allow Mike a 1% APY, perhaps there is a 1 in 10 chance the borrower he is negotiating with is a burner identity.
 Meanwhile, if another lender's requirements only allowed for a 0.3% APY, perhaps the probability the borrower is a burner identity drops to 1 in 1000.
 Lenders will need to factor this risk in to any under-collateralized offers they make.
 If lenders see a borrower already has under-collateralized